TELLProtocol/TXExplain/README.md

 # TXExplain (Arbitrum)

+## TXExplain — Safety & Intelligence Layer for Arbitrum DeFi

+TXExplain is a read-only transaction intelligence engine built specifically for Arbitrum.

 TXExplain is a **read-only Arbitrum tool** that converts raw blockchain transactions into **clear, human-readable explanations**, helping users understand what actually happened on-chain and identify potential risks.

 Paste any Arbitrum transaction hash and instantly see: